vvanslee/train-scheduler/README.md

 An app that allows users to add to and remove from a list hosted on firebase.

-Utilizes HTML5, CSS, and JavaScript
+Utilizes HTML5, CSS, JavaScript, and JQuery

 visit https://vvanslee.github.io/train-scheduler/ to see the app in action